Andrew-Chen-Wang/RichEditorView/README.md

 Most features are the same from the parent repo, but I have added some other functionalities and some directions in the sample.
 Other features can be found in cjwirth's repo.

+- Checkbox (need to add image)
+- Offline & Server-based Image and Video upload
+- TODO Not done: Tables (need to add image)

 The following assumes you have a property `let editorView = RichEditorView()`

 1. You can get selected text by doing `editorView.getSelectedText`